pryv/dev-site/source/getting-started/javascript.md

 // Here we will get all streams (including root and trashed streams) options = {
-    // If null, retrieve active streams only
+    // If null, retrieve active (non-trashed) streams only
     state: 'all'
 };

+// This will get a selected set streams;
+// the parentId field will override the state field;
-// Same as above but in a selected stream options = {
+options = {
     parentId: 'valid-stream-id',
-    state: 'all'
 };

 connection.streams.get(options, function (err, streams) {